| |

 Wait..
 Zero Waste Halloween Decorations?

 As I alluded to above, very few Halloween decorations are truly zero waste.
-I use the term zero waste to describe guiding principles of making conscious choices about our consumption that significantly reduce the waste we generate (both in our homes and upstream from our purchasing choices).
+I use the term zero waste to describe the guiding principles of making conscious choices about our consumption that significantly reduce the waste we generate (both in our homes and upstream from our purchasing choices).
 You can read more about my thoughts on zero waste living here:

 Why Zero Waste Jars Are Garbage